CodeFactoryLLC/CodeFactoryForWindows/README.md

 In the future CodeFactory will run on multiple IDE environments.
 Right now we are focusing on VisualStudio for Windows.

-The following are some future IDE's we are investing for integration.
+The following are some future IDE's we are looking in to.
 - **Microsoft Visual Studio Code**
 - **Jet Brains Rider**